Generalized Long-Moody functors: The generalized Long-Moody functors

 \subsection{The Long-Moody functors}

 Using the tensorial construction of Section \ref{subsec:Framework-of-the}, we introduce here the generalized Long-Moody functors, inspired from the Long-Moody construction \cite{Long1}.
-While the original construction was associated with braid groups, a large variety of groups falls within the following framework (see Section \ref{subsec:Examples}).
+While the original construction was associated with braid groups, the following framework encompasses a much broader class of groups; see Section \ref{subsec:Examples}.

-\subsubsection{Categorical framework}
+\paragraph{Categorical framework.}